 OTHER HIGHLIGHTS INCLUDE:

-Our new Senior Distribution Program enabled over 80 seniors each month to come shop at our food pantry.
+Our Senior Distribution Program enabled over 85 seniors each month to come shop at our food pantry.

-Our Satellite pantry at Tarrant County College helped provide easy to prepare meals to food insecure college students.
+Our Satellite pantry at Tarrant County College helped provide easy to prepare meals to around 175 food insecure college students per month.

 Approximately 15,610 individuals per month were served at our Monthly Mobile Pantries